On operator algebras associated with monomial ideals in noncommuting variables: Monomial ideals

 \subsection{The quantised dynamics on the allowable words}

 Given a monomial ideal we isolate a dynamical system originating from the C*-algebra generated by the $T_\mu^*T_\mu$.
-As we will see later there is a strong connection between these dynamics and a class of nonselfadjoint operator algebras.
+As we will see later there is a strong connection between these dynamics and a class of nonselfadjoint operator algebras (a further description and study of the quantised dynamics can be found in the preprint of Christopher Barrett with the first author \cite{BarKak}, that followed the current work).

 We fix once and for all the unital C*-subalgebra

 of $\ca(T)$.
 We define the positive maps $\al_i \colon A \to A$ such that $\al_i(a) = T_i^* a T_i$.
 Since $T_\mu^*T_\mu$ commutes with $T_iT_i^*$ and $\al_i(T_\mu^* T_\mu) = T_{\mu i}^* T_{\mu i} \in A$ for all $\mu \in \La^*$ then every $\al_i$ is a $*$-endomorphism of $A$.
 Our objective is to describe the dynamical system $(A,\al) \equiv (A,\al_1, \dots, \al_d)$ in terms of the original data.